kekyo/scheme-cd-ripper/README.md

 ## Installation

-For Debian (bookworm) / Ubuntu (noble, jammy), [prebuilt binaries are available here](https://github.com/kekyo/scheme-cd-ripper/releases).
+For Debian (trixie, bookworm) / Ubuntu (noble, jammy), [prebuilt binaries are available here](https://github.com/kekyo/scheme-cd-ripper/releases).
 There are two packages available (`cdrip.deb`, `libcdrip-dev.deb`), but if you only need to use `cdrip` command, installing just the first one is sufficient.
 The second one is an API library for C language when you want to use this feature.